jessupjn/CPRemote/README.md

 Operating Instructions
 ----------------------
 Once the code has been deployed to the Windows Surface tablet and the Arduino.
 First navigate to the <i>Settings Menu </i> and select the bluetooth connection to connect to the arduino.
 Then learn the infrared codes for Channel and Volume devices by adding a new device.
 Once volume and channel devices have been trained, add channels to the channel list.
-A

 The application is now all set to be used.
-Navigate to the Remote Menu and start using the application.
+Navigate to the <i>Remote Menu</i> and start using the application.

 <br>

-<b>Team:</b>Adnan Tahir, Luke Graham, Jackson Jessup, Catie Edwards, Wei Zhu
+<b>Team:</b> Adnan Tahir, Luke Graham, Jackson Jessup, Catie Edwards, Wei Zhu

 To report any issues please contact the team at cpremote481@umich.edu